myJSStack/js-pocket-reference/chapter2-types-values-vars/readme.md

 - length is a property
 - Perfect set of methods
 - It is important that to remember, **strings are immutable** in JS
--  + is used to concatenate.
+-  + is used to **concatenate**. and numbers are casted to the strings when combining with Strings
 ```
 var s = "hello, world" // Start with some text.
 s.charAt(0) // => "h": the first character.